 If you can’t walk, perhaps your face needs to be seen on a video call, then research by psychologist Marc Berman suggests spending 6 minutes viewing pictures of nature has a similar positive effect!
 If you needed any further motivation it’s also been shown that short walks reduce the risk of premature death by 33%.

 Have the courage to take breaks during the day.
-It really is I your interests!
+It really is in your interest!

 Bigger rests too are important after prolonged periods of work.
 That’s why we have holidays.
 But in the modern world how many of us truly disconnect from work and allow ourselves to fully relax?
 How many of us drink more on holiday or continue to distract ourselves with technology as a way to numb out life stresses?
 How many of us sit quietly with ourselves and process the emotions we are feeling?